19hours/sg-statutes/Acts/Government Securities Act.md

 the Authority may by order cancel the appointment as a primary dealer.

+[2/2010]

-(2) The Authority may, if it considers it desirable to do so, in lieu of an order cancelling the appointment as a primary dealer, by order do all or any of the following:
+(2) The Authority may, if it considers it desirable to do so, in lieu of an order cancelling the appointment as a primary dealer, by order do either or both of the following:

 (a) suspend the appointment for such period (not exceeding 6 months) as it thinks fit;

 (b) reprimand the primary dealer in writing.

+[2/2010]

 (3) In the case of a failure by a primary dealer to comply with any direction issued by the Authority under section 29C, the Authority may, in addition to any order that may be made under subsection (2), order the primary dealer to pay to the Authority, for every day or part thereof of such failure, a financial penalty in accordance with such formula as the Minister may, by notification published in theGazette, prescribe.

+[2/2010]

-(3A) A financial penalty collected by the Authority under subsection (3) shall be paid into the Consolidated Fund.
+(4) A financial penalty collected by the Authority under subsection (3) shall be paid into the Consolidated Fund.

-[Act 10 of 2013 wef 18/04/2013]
+[10/2013]

-(4) The Authority shall not make any order under subsection (1), (2) or (3) unless an opportunity of being heard by a representative in writing had been given to the primary dealer against which the Authority intends to exercise its powers, being a period of at least 21 days but not more than 28 days.
+(5) The Authority shall not make any order under subsection (1), (2) or (3) unless an opportunity of being heard by a representative in writing had been given to the primary dealer against which the Authority intends to exercise its powers, being a period of at least 21 days but not more than 28 days.

+[2/2010]

-(5) Where the Authority has made any order under subsection (1), (2) or (3) against any primary dealer, it shall serve on the primary dealer concerned a notice of its order.
+(6) Where the Authority has made any order under subsection (1), (2) or (3) against any primary dealer, it shall serve on the primary dealer concerned a notice of its order.

+[2/2010]

-(6) Subject to subsections (7) and (8), any order made by the Authority under subsection (1), (2) or (3) against any primary dealer shall not take effect until the expiration of 21 days after the Authority has served the notice of the order on the primary dealer concerned.
+(7) Subject to subsections (8) and (9), any order made by the Authority under subsection (1), (2) or (3) against any primary dealer shall not take effect until the expiration of 21 days after the Authority has served the notice of its order on the primary dealer concerned.

+[2/2010]

-(7) Any order cancelling or suspending an appointment as a primary dealer shall not operate so as to —
+(8) Any order cancelling or suspending an appointment as a primary dealer shall not operate so as to —

 (a) prejudice the enforcement by any person of any right or claim against the financial institution formerly appointed as a primary dealer, or by the financial institution formerly so appointed, of any right or claim against any person; or

 (b) affect the validity or enforceability of any agreement, transaction or arrangement in respect of Government securities or Treasury bills entered into (whenever) by the primary dealer.

+[2/2010]

-(8) An order of reprimand under subsection (2) shall take effect on the date it is served on the primary dealer concerned.
+(9) An order of reprimand under subsection (2) shall take effect on the date it is served on the primary dealer concerned.

+[2/2010]

-(9) The Authority may recover on behalf of the Government any financial penalty ordered under subsection (3) as though the financial penalty were a civil debt due to the Authority.
+(10) The Authority may recover on behalf of the Government any financial penalty ordered under subsection (3) as though the financial penalty were a civil debt due to the Authority.

-[Act 10 of 2013 wef 18/04/2013]
+[10/2013]

 ### Appeal to Minister